 Dr. Lisa: So, tell me what your day looks like.
 I know that when I wake up in the morning most days I know I'm going to get in my car, drive to my office, see patients and work with colleagues.
 You probably have a very different type of structure to the life that you lead.

-Andrew: And, so back to my process.
-I generally work on three pieces at one time, and I do art prints too.
+Andrew: As far as my process, I generally work on three pieces at one time, and I do art prints too.
 I don't know if you knew that, but I do prints.
 And many times those smaller prints get used as sketches for larger work.
 My paintings can get as big as 10 feet wide.
-So working from a print to a painting it sort of becomes a different thing, but, but I'm really all about using color to define space.
-And so it's experimentation after experimentation to get that kind of richness to, to happen.
-And also a part of my process is using my phone as a kind of a sketchbook camera, because I, we talked about being around so much open space.
+So working from a print to a painting it sort of becomes a different thing, but I'm really all about using color to define space.
+And so it's experimentation after experimentation to get that kind of richness to happen.
+And also a part of my process is using my phone as a kind of a sketchbook camera.
+We talked about being around so much open space.
 So I'm always snapping pictures.
 And then I have those, sometime I'll print out the picture, put it up on the wall and that'll become the beginning of a painting.

 Andrew: Well, I was so excited to be asked to do this project.
 There's this great boutique housewares store in San Francisco.
 They actually have five of them around the country called Hudson Grace, and they sell just beautiful, very curated houseware.
 And sometimes they have things made custom.
 And so they had been selling some of my art through their store and they asked if I would be interested in doing a series of plates.
 And I just almost died because you know, I've spent some time in Italy.
 I love hand painted plates from Italy or Portugal.
 They weren't asking for anything like that, but just to have something applied to something that you use was exciting to me, and they had some concepts of what they wanted, they wanted a fleur de lis and a bumblebee.
 And so I was able to come up with some ideas and they loved them.
-And so we, we sorta went with it and and then, you know, and so they're on plates and on mugs for now anyway.
-And and so that's been, it's been fun.
+And so we sorta went with it so they're on plates and on mugs for now anyway.
+And that's been fun.

 Dr. Lisa: There must be some interesting accommodations that you have to make, being an artist who's currently located in California, but working with galleries across the country, including the Portland Art Gallery here in Maine.

 Andrew: Well, sending work is expensive and takes time.
 And it’s very interesting to me how you can really get to know a gallery, even if they're far away from you, and they take an interest in you.
 And I feel that way with the Portland Art Gallery.
-First of all, the true story, I'd been stalking the Portland Art Gallery for a while.
+First of all, the true story is, I'd been stalking the Portland Art Gallery for a while.
 And I just love going in there.
-And so, in their guest book, I write, “hi, it's Andrew again, follow me, you know?
-And so they started following me on Instagram and and then over time they started liking some of my work, and then they reached out and said, would you be interested in just doing sort of a test run and sell, you know, selling a few pieces through us, we'll see how it goes.
+And so, in their guest book, I write, “Hi, it's Andrew again, follow me" you know?
+And so they started following me on Instagram and and then over time they started liking some of my work, and then they reached out and said, would you be interested in just doing sort of a test runs and sell a few pieces through us and we'll see how it goes.
 And it was very open-ended and easy going.
 And so, then they were asking for more and then they offered me this show that's up now for April 2021.
 And so it's going really well.
 So I think that you know, there's a time difference and there's kind of logistical things.
 But I think it's been easier than I imagined to work with a gallery so far away,

 Dr. Lisa: You have a very large piece currently hanging at the gallery, which I've been told that I should ask you about, I believe it's called Outlier.

 Andrew: So that’s where the concept of that piece came.
-And then, you know, again, I just, like I said, for my process, I, with color, I just put layer upon layer and then it starts to gel in a way that I, it makes sense to me and people.
-One of the questions I get a lot in artists get a lot is how do you know when it's finished?
+And then again, like I said, for my process with color, I just put layer upon layer and then it starts to gel in a way that makes sense to me.
+One of the questions I get a lot, and artists get a lot, is how do you know when it's finished?
 And that the answer for me is not really describable in terms of a formula or checking the boxes.
-It's more of a feeling, and I think many artists have that, that, you know, you, you keep going keep pushing it.
-And then there's a voice inside that says, you know, you can stop now.
-So
+It's more of a feeling, and I think many artists have that.
+You keep going keep pushing it and then there's a voice inside that says you can stop now.

 Andrew: I think so.
-When you think of a light coming in, in the morning or in the afternoon, which is streaming in, you're interacting with it in a way it's, you're having this subconscious dialogue with earth, you know, that they're opening, that's pouring this goodness towards you and you're accepting it or not, you know, whatever.
+When you think of a light coming in, in the morning or in the afternoon, which is streaming in, you're interacting with it in a way.
+You're having this subconscious dialogue with earth, that they're opening, that's pouring this goodness towards you and you're accepting it or not.
 And so I find that light has so many characteristics like that.
 And the piece behind me has some interesting sense of lights, even though the building colors are abstracted and kind of funky, there is a sense of light coming from one direction and interacting with the shapes and the forms.
-And I find that in, in nature.
-And oftentimes I will, if there's not enough of that, I'll add some in like, it's, it, it's somewhat up to my imagination.
-So the piece behind you with little John, some of it was based on light coming from a certain direction, but in some cases I exaggerated it.
+And I find that in nature.
+And oftentimes I will, if there's not enough of that, I'll add some in, it's somewhat up to my imagination.
+So the piece behind you with Littlejohn, some of it was based on light coming from a certain direction, but in some cases I exaggerated it.
 Other cases I muted it and made it sort of stylized.
-So it is, I mean, you picked up on a theme that kind of, I see over and over again, emerging in my work, which is the sense of light and where that, you know, how that defines painting.
+So it is, I mean, you picked up on a theme that I see over and over again, emerging in my work, which is the sense of light and how that defines painting.

-Dr. Lisa: Is there also an idea that light creates contrast in looking at the piece behind you, there, it's a very kind of geometric piece with the rooftops and the squares and the shapes, but then the light, it, it softens it somehow
+Dr. Lisa: Is there also an idea that light creates contrast?
+In looking at the piece behind you, it's a very kind of geometric piece with the rooftops and the squares and the shapes, but then the light softens it somehow

 Andrew: It creates contrast.
-And also it creates a sense of place and a perspective and a, and a place for your eye to go.
+And also it creates a sense of place and a perspective and a place for your eye to go.
 I mean, I think that as much as we want to interpret a piece of art in any way that it hits us, I think that for many of us, our eye wants to be told where to go.
 Like you go here first, and then you go down.
 I mean, everyone's going to experience it differently, but I like to have a little bit of a roadmap in the art that I enjoy.
-And, you know, with a Rothko it's more subtle because there's large areas of color that are kind of similar in value.
-So you're, I might have to work a little differently to move around the page, but even with his work, your eye sort of has a journey going through.
-So, and that's not the case for all of the art, but I think especially when you bring up light, I think that that is a it's a tool for artists to tell the viewer where their focus is, or, you know, where the artist's point of view is.
-So
+And with a Rothko it's more subtle because there's large areas of color that are kind of similar in value.
+So I might have to work a little differently to move around the page, but even with his work, your eye sort of has a journey going through.
+And that's not the case for all of the art, but I think especially when you bring up light, I think that that is a tool for artists to tell the viewer where their focus is, or where the artist's point of view is.

 Dr. Lisa: Tell me about this piece.
 That's smaller behind me, the Sonoma road piece.

-Dr. Lisa: That actually makes a lot of sense to me because when I think about some of the pieces that I love the most, it, there are pieces that remind me of a place that I've been with, someone that I care about.
-So there is an emotional connection to that, to that piece.
+Dr. Lisa: That actually makes a lot of sense to me because when I think about some of the pieces that I love the most, there are pieces that remind me of a place that I've been with someone that I care about.
+So there is an emotional connection to that piece.
 And then there's an emotion that's associated with my looking at the art.
-So it's an interaction with the yard.
+So it's an interaction with the heart.
 It creates something that's more than just a two dimensional viewing.

 Andrew: Yes, absolutely.
-And it, and it tells part of the story of my life.
-I mean, I'm not, I am not a nature guru by any respect, but I, I appreciate all of the beautiful open space we have around.
-And and so part of the story of my life of the last 30 years has been out in nature when, whether it's at little John or in a park out here or in Sausalito by the boats, or, you know, so that's very personal to me.
+And it tells part of the story of my life.
+I mean, I am not a nature guru by any respect, but I appreciate all of the beautiful open space we have around.
+And so part of the story of my life of the last 30 years has been out in nature, whether it's at Littlejohn or in a park out here or in Sausalito by the boats.
+So that's very personal to me.

 Dr. Lisa: Art is also something that has been kind of running through your veins.
-So it was almost, you were almost genetically predisposed to to being artistic.
-I believe you have some pretty impressive art family members, art oriented family members lineage.
+So it was almost as if you were almost genetically predisposed to to being artistic.
+I believe you have some pretty impressive art family members or an art oriented family members lineage.
 That's the word I was looking for.

-Andrew: I I didn't clear this before the interview, but I'd have a little painting of my great-grandfather's, but it'd be okay to show that.
-Okay.
-So this hopefully there's not too much reflection, but can you see that that's Venice?
-Oh, it's gorgeous.
-It's very beautiful.
+Andrew: It's very beautiful.
 Yes.
 So he also had a appreciation for light.
-He was he was painting at the turn of the century in, in he he's from actually Washington, Connecticut, but he would go to Venice and Paris and for bring his family for months and do these sketches, like the, what I showed you is, is what he called a sketch painting on wood.
-And then he would come back to Connecticut and get commissions to do larger sort of salon paintings from these, these paintings.
+He was he was painting at the turn of the century.
+He's from actually Washington, Connecticut but he would go to Venice and Paris and bring his family for months and do these sketches.
+What I showed you is what he called a sketch painting on wood.
+And then he would come back to Connecticut and get commissions to do larger sort of salon paintings from these paintings.
 And of course I never met him because he died way before I was born.

-Andrew: But he, you know, he was a professional artist and I often think about, you know, what would it be like to meet him?
+Andrew: But he was a professional artist and I often think about what it would be like to meet him.
 And then my grandfather, his son was an architect and then my father was an architect and my uncle was an architect.
-So we have my brother's an architect.
-So we have a lot of architects that sprang from this artist.
-So yes, that's, that's kind of part of my story too.
-And then I was dragged to a lot of museums, as I said, you know, as, as a kid, when hiking was not, you know, not the go-to for my family, but museums were definitely up there.
-So
+And my brother's an architect.
+So we have a lot of architects that sprang from this artistry.
+So yes, that's kind of part of my story too.
+And then I was dragged to a lot of museums, as I said as a kid, when hiking was not the go-to for my family, but museums were definitely up there.

 Dr. Lisa: You went to Trinity College as your education, but you didn't start out in art, correct?

 Andrew: Right.
-Well, I was well, I was initially an English major.
-And then I switched to psychology and I took a a personality.
-It was it was a statistics class called personality for psych majors.
-And I couldn't, it wasn't, I knew it wasn't right for me, so I quit the class, but they continued to have my, have me as listed as a student in class.
+Well, I was initially an English major.
+And then I switched to psychology and I took a personality.
+It was a statistics class called personality for psych majors.
+And I knew it wasn't right for me, so I quit the class, but they continued to have me as listed as a student in class.
 So I failed the class.
-So my mother never let me forget that I failed personality in college then I discovered art and and I had, I actually had been spending a lot of time in the art room since I started college, but I, it just, you know, it kind of goes back to your original question, you know, how did you end up, you know, going from graphic design to art and you know, rightly so your parents and society encourage you discourage you a little bit from going right into the arts, because it's a hard life, especially when you're young.
+So my mother never lets me forget that I failed personality in college.
+Then I discovered art and I had actually been spending a lot of time in the art room since I started college.
+It kind of goes back to your original question, how did you end up going from graphic design to art and rightly so your parents and society discourage you a little bit from going right into the arts, because it's a hard life, especially when you're young.